 Integrated Quality and Environmental Policy Statement

-Belfast City Council (BCC) recognises the actual and potential impact its spend has on the environment, and on the local economy, suppliers & communities in Belfast.
-This policy outlines the approach that CPS will take to integrate sustainability into the procurement of goods, works and services in order to optimise the economic, social and environmental benefits, in line with ISO 14001:2015.
-In addition, to accomplish and to maintain a high quality of service to meet the need of clients, we have integrated the requirements of ISO 9001:2015 which will provide a framework to continually improve the effectiveness of how we work and the consistency of quality to our clients,
+Belfast City Council (BCC) recognises the actual and potential impact its spend has on the environment, on the local economy, and on the suppliers and communities in Belfast.
+BCC’s Social Value Procurement Policy outlines the approach that CPS will take to integrate sustainability into the procurement of goods, works and services in order to optimise the economic, social and environmental benefits in line with ISO14001:2015.

 Through the ongoing implementation of the CPS’s Integrated Management System (IMS), we will therefore: